 Oftentimes my customers have a need for an inexpensive item.
 I do not want to deny those customers the item they need.
 Instead of a minimum order I have a minimum shipping and handling charge.
 I can oftentimes ship out several small inexpensive items for the same price as one.
 Look over my web page offerings.
 Buy more and amortize the cost to ship over several items.
 Understand that I am offering a service as much as a product.
-I costs me as much in time to ship out a small inexpensive item as it does a larger more expensive item.
+It may cost me as much in time to ship out a small inexpensive item as it does a larger more expensive item.
 If the price is prohibitive, please just find it elsewhere.
 Understand that I cannot afford to lose money.
 Understand that I want to have a life outside of work.

 It takes a minimum of 20-30 minutes to pack and ship a small item; many items take a whole lot more time.
-Then it takes me 20-30 minutes to get the package to UPS.
+Then it takes me 20-30 minutes to get the package to UPS or USPS.
 I have to fill out a new customer file, an invoice and a shipping label.
 I have to pay for shipping material and storage of shipping materials.
 I insure each package for the purchase price.
 All equipment is shipped at my risk.
 Since the strike, UPS is no longer "Mr. Nice Guy."
 UPS will pay for lost packages, but UPS now rarely pays for damage in transit.
 UPS raised prices, instituted more stringent packaging guidelines, added a fuel surcharge and generally shifted the cost and risk to the shipper; consequently UPS's profit margins have gone through the roof.
 Packages now need to be extremely well packaged because it is the shipper who is likely to absorb the cost of merchandise damaged in transit.
 This is not inappropriate; the primary responsibility for safe packaging should be the shipper's reponsibility.
 It does add to the cost of shipping, however.
 The shipper has to spend more money on packaging materials, has to package more carefully and has to be aware that the money he spends on insurance is primarily for lost packages, not for damaged packages.
 Consequently, you can expect anything I ship to you to be very well packaged.
 Cold light heads will be packaged in large boxes with mattress foam insulation.
 Heavy items like dry mount presses will be packaged in sturdy boxes with 2" thick "FoamulaR" expanded Polystyrene insulation.
 I do not have a minimum order size.
 If all you need is a small and inexpensive item, the S&H charge may be prohibitive; it is equally unprofitable and prohibitive for me to ship out small and inexpensive items at less than the minimum S&H charge.
 It costs me as much in time and effort to ship out a $5 item as it does to ship out an expensive lens.
 I have an extensive list.
 Look it over.
 I can probably ship multiple items for the same as or little more than the minimum S&H charge.

 Shipped via: ups ground #1z068XXXXXXXXXXXX